History of the Jews in Bessarabia: The Holocaust

+Many people was deported to Siberia from the region following the Soviet takeover, including a disproportionate number of Jews.
+According to the authoritative estimate of Dov Levin, the top expert in the history of the Jews in the territories occupied by the Soviet Union in 1939-1940, with which Jean Ancel concurs, the number of Bukovinian Jews who were deported to Soviet Asia in June 1941 was 5,000, together with 10,000 from Bessarabia; about half of them died in there according to Jean Ancel, the specialist on the Holocaust in Romania and Transnistria.

 In 1941, the Einsatzkommandos, German mobile killing units drawn from the Nazi SS and commanded by Otto Ohlendorf entered Bessarabia.
 They were instrumental in the massacre of many Jews in Bessarabia, who did not flee in face of the German advance.
 On 8 July 1941, Mihai Antonescu, deputy prime minister and Romania's ruler at the time, made a declaration in front of the Ministers' Council: